-The actuarial methods and assumptions used to set the actuarially determined contributions for fiscal year 2018-19 were derived from the June 30, 2017 valuation report.
+The actuarial methods and assumptions used to set the actuarially determined contributions for fiscal year 2019-20 were derived from the June 30, 2018 valuation report.

-\ Fiscal year 2015 was the 1st year of implementation, therefore only five years are shown.
+Fiscal year 2015 was the 1st year of implementation.

 SUMMERLAND SANITARY DISTRICT OTHER POST-EMPLOYMENT BENEFITS (OPEB) PLAN SCHEDULE OF CHANGES IN THE NET OPEB LIABILITY AND RELATED RATIOS